kdrag0n/safetynet-fix/README.md

 # Universal SafetyNet Fix

 This is a universal fix for SafetyNet on devices with hardware-backed attestation and unlocked bootloaders (or custom verified boot keys).
-It defeats both hardware attestation and the SafetyNet CTS profile updates released on January 12, 2021.
+It defeats both hardware attestation and the SafetyNet CTS profile updates released in 2021.
 The only requirement is that you can pass basic attestation, which requires a valid combination of device and model names, build fingerprints, and security patch levels. **MagiskHide is required as a result.**

 Passing basic attestation is out-of-scope for this module; this module is meant to defy hardware attestation, as well as reported "basic" attestation that actually uses hardware under-the-hood.
 Use [MagiskHide Props Config](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf) to spoof your CTS profile if you have trouble passing basic attestation.
 This is a common issue on old devices and custom ROMs.

-Android versions 7–12 are supported, including OEM skins such as Samsung One UI and MIUI. **This is a Riru module, so Riru must be installed in order for it to work.**
+Android versions 7–12 are supported, including OEM skins such as Samsung One UI and MIUI. **This module requires Zygisk (for Magisk Canary) or Riru (for stable Magisk).**

 ## Installation

-Download and install the latest release from [GitHub Releases](https://github.com/kdrag0n/safetynet-fix/releases).
 The module must be installed using Magisk Manager, not TWRP or any other custom recovery.

 Always make sure you have the **latest version of the module** installed before reporting any issues.

+## Zygisk

+If you are using Magisk Canary, you need the Zygisk version of this module.
+Download and install the latest **Zygisk** version of this module from [GitHub Releases](https://github.com/kdrag0n/safetynet-fix/releases).

+## Riru

+If you are using stable Magisk, you need the Riru version of this module.
+Download and install the latest **Riru** version of this module from [GitHub Releases](https://github.com/kdrag0n/safetynet-fix/releases).
+You will also need to install "Riru" through Magisk Manager.

 ## How does it work?